 As with the other Court fees, the enforcement fee is added to your Claim, and assuming the defendant does eventually pay up, you will get the fee back.

-To Summarise; There are fees payable at every significant stage as your Case progresses through the Court system, the fees provide funding to the HM Courts Service, but also serve to discourage timewasting and frivolous claims.
+To Summarise; There are fees payable as your Case progresses through the Court system, the fees provide funding to the HM Courts Service, but also serve to discourage timewasting and frivolous claims.
 As a typical claimant, you'll probably pay around ~£300 in fees to have your day in Court, and considering that the defendant may owe you a considerable sum already, it's important to take an objective look at your Claim and make a hard-headed decision as to whether to go forward with your Court action (i.e. is it winnable?).
 If you are unsure, a consultation with a Legal advisor or Solicitor may be worthwhile.

 For guidance on starting your Court Action see: Planning/Starting Court action with Money Claim Online